marekyggdrasil/website/_posts/en/2020-04-22-vertex-cover-independent-set-game-level-design.md

 I always loved to play Pokémon games, I do it until this day.
 The Pokémon-related optimization problem is mostly meant to entertain you a little bit while trying to learn some optimization, however it could (and I hope it will!) inspire you to try to use such optimization techniques for various design problems, such as in case of this article it is a game map design problem.
 This connects the optimization to the *procedural content generation*, often used in game design.
 After reading this article you can think of some other design problems which could be modelled as graphs.

 Let us begin with the definitions.
-A *vertex cover* is a subset of vertices of a graph such that every edge of that graph has at least on of its endpoints included in the *vertex cover*
+A *vertex cover* is a subset of vertices of a graph such that every edge of that graph has at least one of its endpoints included in the *vertex cover*

 $$ V_\text{cover}(G) \subseteq V(G), \forall \{a, b\} \in E(G), \{a, b\} \cap V_\text{cover}(G) \neq \emptyset \tag{VC} $$